Ferdowsi Farsi Schools: Now Enrolling!

 Dear Fellow Iranian-Americans,

 We are pleased to announce our growth, our commitment and vision for our Persian community since 1983 and expect similar growth in the future.
 Throughout the years, we have managed to grow, help those in need locally, nationally and internationally, and kept our unique culture alive.
 The goal of this society, in addition to the promotion of the Persian language, culture and the long heritage of Iran, is protecting the welfare of Iranian-Americans and their families and to encourage them to get involved in social, cultural, and community activities.
 We ask for your participation and contributions in order to guarantee our future success.
-IAS is most proud of its three (3) Ferdowsi Farsi schools, located in Long Island, Westchester, Brooklyn and its newest Ferdowsi Farsi Classes for Adults.
+IAS is most proud of its two (2) Ferdowsi Farsi schools, located in Long Island, and Brooklyn and its newest Ferdowsi Farsi Classes for Adults.
 Furthermore, IAS strives to create opportunities for introducing our rich culture to other ethnic and racial groups.

 The Iranian American Society of New York, Inc. (IAS) is a non-profit, non-political and non-religious organization whose charter includes promotion of the Persian language, heritage and culture.